 Like many other cities around the world, Cambridge has embraced the concept of the park run.
 This is a great way of joining the local sporting community, and you can meet fellow runners at the post-walk coffee stop!
 The environment is very beautiful since the common is a Local Nature Reserve!
 The route is just over three miles so it’s perfect for runners of any level!

 Learn to Punt on the River Cam

-- Most tourists just go on punting tours but it’s even better when you’re trying punting yourself!
+- Punting in Cambridge is a MUST!
+Most tourists just go on punting tours but it’s even better when you’re trying punting yourself!